TomConlin/StarBash/README.md

 Although the background pixles fall within the first eighth of the spread, they account for three quarters of the diversity over the spread.
 Which means when we zero out the background we will also be eliminating the majority of something, hopfully mostly noise.

-So what we can say is most of the varitey is in the background which fall into the first eigth of the spread where nearly every other (2nd) intensity is represented in the data .
+So what we can say is most of the varitey is in the background which fall into the first eigth of the spread where nearly every other (2nd) intensity is represented in the data (on average).

     echo "scale=3;1262/(65272-8160)" | bc